 You can easily spend a whole day exploring these attractions.

-Day 9 - Quebec to Trois-Rivieres - 128 km/80 miToday we leave Quebec City and continue our journey south to Trois-Rivieres (Three Rivers).
+Day 9 - Quebec City to Trois-Rivieres - 128 km/80 miToday we leave Quebec City and continue our journey south to Trois-Rivieres (Three Rivers).
 The city is so named because of its location at the three-pronged mouth of the Saint-Maurice River.
-The city's inhabitants are known as "Trifluviens". full details
+The city's inhabitants are known as "Trifluviens".full details

 Trois-Rivieres has been a world capital in the pulp and paper industry since the 1930s and other prominent industries in the city include electronics and thermoplastics, as well as the production of food crops and cabinetmaking.
 The city's main street is composed of century-old buildings housing a great variety of cafes, restaurants, clubs, bars and shops.
 Notable landmarks include the Forges du Saint-Maurice, a foundry dating back to the 1730s, the Ursulines Monastery, and the Basilica of Notre-Dame-du-Cap.
 Trois-Rivieres is well known on the North American motor racing circuit, hosting the Grand-Prix de Trois-Rivieres, the prestigious American Le Mans series and the Formula Atlantic.

 Day 10 - Trois Rivieres to Montreal – 140 km/87 miIf you didn't get time to sight-see in Montreal when you arrived, now is your opportunity.
-With only a short drive ahead of you from Trois Rivieres to Montreal, you should have lots of time today to check out some of Montreal's tourist attractions. full details
+With only a short drive ahead of you from Trois Rivieres to Montreal, you should have lots of time today to check into your chosen campground and take public transport downtown to check out some of Montreal's tourist attractions.full details

 The Montreal Tourist information center will be able to provide you with a long list of things to do and see while in Montreal.
 Some of our suggestions are the Montreal Biodome, Biosphere, Christ Church Cathedral, Marie-Reine-du-Monde Cathedral, Centre Bell, the Canadian Architecture Museum, the Montreal History Museum, the Leonard and Bina Ellen Art Gallery, Montreal Botanical Gardens and L'Île Notre-Dame.